 Important information about how to apply as well as our standard offer can be found on Our Degrees tab (Click on "More info" next to the degree programme of interest -- more info can also be found in the alternative offers page).
 Please read this before submitting an application.
-You may find the answer to any further questions on our admissions: faqs page.
+You may find the answer to any further questions on our Frequently Asked Questions page.
 Even better, why not arrange a visit to see for yourself!
 Take advantage of one of our Open Days.

 News on the forthcoming Admissions Test: